matheus-hr/CQRS-Example/README.md

-# CQRS-Example
+# CQRS-Example whitou MediatR

-Simple Example of using CQRS
+An example that fully implements CQRS, using MediatR to orchestrate commands and queries with their respective handlers.